Laws and Regulations

 • A description of the entity’s home care services agreements and how an agreement may be terminated.

-A person or agency who violates this Arizona law is guilty of a class 3 misdemeanor for each violation.
+The penalty for violations is Class 3 Misdemeanor for each violation.
 In the instance of continuing violation, each day constitutes a separate offense.
-All Arizona class 3 misdemeanor offenses carry a maximum charge of up to $500, and/or a maximum 30 days in jail.
+All Arizona Class 3 Misdemeanor offenses carry a maximum charge of up to $500, and/or a maximum 30 days in jail.

 Skip to content